ricsanfre/pi-cluster/docs/_docs/k3s-networking.md

 | `--cluster-cidr` | "10.42.0.0/16" | Network CIDR to use for pod IPs
 | `--service-cidr` | "10.43.0.0/16" | Network CIDR to use for services IPs
 | `--flannel-backend` | "vxlan" | "none" to disable or "vxlan", "ipsec", "host-gw", or "wireguard"
-{: .table .table-secondary .border-dark }
+{: .table .table-white .border-dark }

 By default, flannel will have a 10.42.X.0/24 subnet allocated to each node (X=0, 1, 2, 3, etc.), K3S Pod will use IP address from subnet's address space.